What is Banking?

 - Banks also encash the cheques drawn on another bank.

-- Crossed cheques which are to be credited in the payee’s account.
+(b) Crossed cheques that are to be credited to the payee’s account

 - Banks also provide the function of money transfer.

-- It provides the transfer of money through drafts, pays orders, Net banking, NEFT/RTGS etc. on nominal commission charges.
+- It provides money transfer facilities through drafts, pays orders, net banking, NEFT/RTGS, etc., on nominal commission charges.

 - A payee can present the cheques in the drawer bank to collect the funds.

-- Public sector banks are those banks in which the major holding is of government.
+- Public sector banks are those banks in which the major holding is of the government.

-- Private sector banks are those banks which are owned controlled and managed by private promoters.
+- Private sector banks are those banks that are owned, controlled, and managed by private promoters.

 - They operate according to the market forces.